-Notes to the financial statements Years ended 31 December 2021 and 2020 a) Basis for the preparation of financial statements.
-Honduras operations have been prepared in accordance with the International Financial Reporting Standards for Small and Medium Enterprises issued by the International Accounting Standards Board (IASB).
-The financial statements of The Adelante Foundation have been prepared in accordance with generally accepted accounting principles of the United States of America.
+a) Basis for the preparation of financial statements.
+Honduras' operations have been prepared in accordance with the International Financial Reporting Standards for Small and Medium-sized Enterprises issued by the International Accounting Standards Board (IASB).
+The financial statements of the Adelante Foundation have been prepared in accordance with the generally accepted accounting principles of the United States of America.

-These two conceptual frameworks are applicable to the formulation of financial reporting; however, the application of generally accepted accounting principles for non-profit entities is more appropriate because they are more specific to the type of entity.

-The financial statements are presented on the accrual basis of accounting, and accordingly, reflect all significant receivables, payables, and other assets and liabilities.
+These two conceptual frameworks are applicable to the formulation of financial information; however, the application of the generally accepted accounting principles for non-profit entities is more appropriate because they are more specific to this type of entity.
+The financial statements are presented on the accrual basis of accounting and, accordingly, reflect all accounts receivable, accounts payable and other significant assets and liabilities.